IbatoLionDev/team-task-ticket-manager-nextjs/src/app/api/user/README.md

 ### GET /api/user

-Returns a list of all users.
+Returns a list of users.
 You can filter the fields returned by passing query parameters with the field names.
-You can also limit the number of results with the `index` query param.
+Si usas los parámetros `page` o `pageSize`, la respuesta será paginada; si no, se devuelven todos los usuarios.

 **Query Parameters:**

 - Any field name (e.g. `email`, `username`, etc.) — if present, only those fields will be returned for each user.
+- `page` (optional): number — page number (pagination only if present)
-- `index` (optional): number — limits the number of users returned.
+- `pageSize` (optional): number — number of users per page (pagination only if present)

 **Examples:**

-- `/api/user?email&username` returns only the email and username fields for all users.
+- `/api/user?email&username&page=2&pageSize=5` returns only the email and username fields for users on page 2, 5 per page.
-- `/api/user?index=5` returns the first 5 users with all fields.
+- `/api/user?page=1&pageSize=20` returns the first 20 users with all fields.
-- `/api/user` returns all users with all fields.
+- `/api/user` returns all users with all fields (no pagination).

 - **Response:**
   - Status: 200 OK
-  - Body: JSON array of user objects
+  - Body: JSON array of user objects (or paginated object if paginación activa)

 ### GET /api/user/[id]

 Returns a single user by their ID.
+You can filter the fields returned by passing query parameters with the field names.

 **Params:**

 - `id` (int, required): User ID (as part of the URL)

+**Query Parameters:**

+- Any field name (e.g. `email`, `username`, etc.) — if present, only those fields will be returned for the user.

 **Response:**